Haitian Vodou: Pilgrimage

 Pilgrimage is part of Haitian religious culture.
 In July, Vodouist pilgrims visit Plaine du Nord near Bwa Caiman, where according to legend the Haitian Revolution began.
-There, sacrifices are made and pilgrims immerse themselves in the twou (mud pits).
-The pilgrims often mass before the Church of Saint Jacques, with Saint Jacques perceived as being the lwa Ogou.
+There, sacrifices are made and pilgrims bathe in the twou (mud pits).
+The pilgrims gather before the Church of Saint Jacques; Saint Jacques represents the lwa Ogou.
 Another popular pilgrimage site, again typically visited in July, is Saut d'Eau ("waterfall") or Sodo, located outside the village of Ville-Bonheur where the Virgin Mary (Èzili) allegedly appeared in the 1840s.
 At the site, pilgrims bathe under waterfalls associated with water-spirits like Danbala.

 Haitian pilgrims commonly wear coloured ropes around their head or waist; a tradition that may derive from a Bakongo custom, kanga ("to tie"), during which sacred objects were bound with rope.
 Haitians abroad have also established pilgrimage sites, with thousands of Haitians visiting the Church of Our Lady of Mount Carmel in East Harlem, New York City for the feast day of the Virgin, whom the Vodouists in attendance interpret as Èzili Dantò.